 We will meet at Haridwar railway station at 7 a.m and from here board a vehicle and be driven up to Auli.
 This is a long but interesting drive.
 You will for most part of the journey drive along the Ganga & Alaknanda rivers.
 Enroute you will be crossing the holy towns of Devprayag & Rudraprayag.
 Evening relax at the beautiful lodge.

 After an early breakfast we drive a short distance (5 kms) to reach the starting point of the trek.
 From here we start hiking through the Auli meadows (popular for skiing) and get very close views of the famous Nanda Devi Peak and many more big Himalayan giants.
 After the Auli meadows we get into a forest section and will walk through an enchanting mixed forest abundant in bird life.
 Once out of the jungle we will walk on the beautiful meadows of Gurson, every moment in this place is going to delight you.
 Beauty of these meadows is something to be experienced.
 From Gurson we descend for a short time and again get into a beautiful forest section having oaks, deodars, maple and chestnut trees.
-We will reach Tali, a campsite used by many trekkers on this trail but will continue hiking and in about a couple of hours reach the magnificent campsite at Khulara where we camp for the night.
-It's a beautiful open meadow where you camp and get very good views of the big wall of mountains in front.
-If it's a clear night star gazing is going to be fun.
+We will reach Tali and camp here for the day.
 Overnight in tents.

 We will wake up early (depending upon the conditions and the season, the lead guide will take a call on what time we start but usually it will be 5:00 a.m) and after a quick breakfast start climbing up the slopes of the mountain to reach a ridge which will lead us to the top.
 The climb is demanding but not technical in nature.
 You will in patches be walking on uneven terrain of boulders, scree and rocks.
 Early season we will have to negotiate through deep snow that's why we recommend an early start as it is easier to walk on hard snow.
 But the effort is going to be rewarded manifold with views which are surely unparalleled.
 Views around dawn are the best which is why we insist on an early start today.
 From the route leading to the summit and the top you get to see a set of big mountains which you otherwise don't get to see from Kuari pass region, mountains like Nanda Devi, Trishul, Changbhang and many more.
 Also very attractive is the views of the surrounding valleys in all directions.
-After capturing the views in our camera we start walking down to the base camp.
-Once at the camp we celebrate our success and relax.
-Depending on what time we get to the base camp we might also decide to walk down to Khulara so that we reach Auli early tomorrow and get time to sort out our luggage and relax in the comforts of the beautiful lodge.
+After capturing the views in our camera we start walking down to Khulara.
+After reaching Khulara we celebrate our success and relax.
 Overnight in tents.

 After a leisurely breakfast we start climbing down towards the road linking Joshimath to Niti-Malari valley.
 We will walk all the way down to Dhak a small market place on this road.
 Walk today is again a completely enjoyable experience with us walking through interesting forest sections and couple of scenically located villages.
 We will make short stops at Tugasi & Karchi village and spend time interacting with people and getting to know more about their way of life.
 From Dhak we will board the waiting vehicles and drive to Auli where a hot shower followed by a sumptuous meal awaits us.
 Overnight at the lodge.